mattermost/docs/source/install/cloud-changelog.md

  - Reduced storage-related slow-downs on page load.

 #### Administration
  - A composite index has been added to the jobs table for better query performance.
-Since for some customers with large jobs table, this can take a long time, it is recommended to add the index during off-hours and then run the migration.
+For some customers with large jobs table, this can take a long time, so we recommend adding the index during off-hours, and then running the migration.
     - For PostgreSQL: ``create index idx_jobs_status_type on jobs (status,type);``
     - For MySQL: ``create index idx_jobs_status_type on Jobs (Status,Type);``
  - Prometheus metrics are now enabled when running a standalone jobserver.